limpingstone/DashDC/README.md

 ```
 java -jar build/libs/gs-spring-boot-docker-0.1.0.jar
 ```
 The server page can be accessed by connecting to the localhost at port 8080.
-In the website URL, type in "localhost: 8080"
+In the website URL, type in "localhost:8080"

 All source code should be stored in the src/ directory.